Force over Distance: What Falls Away Is Always

 Don’t think of her.

-“Excuse me,” Wray says, and her voice is steady and strong, even though her entire body is shaking.
+“Excuse me.”
+Wray’s voice is steady and strong, even though her body is shaking.

-Don’t think of Sharon, don’t think of the surf shifting a small boat beneath an overhanging tree where they’d decided to retire, don’t think of her hands and her eyes and she had played the flute and Wray had played the oboe, oh god, don’t think of the flute and don’t think of the fine, breakable texture of her hair and curls it would make and how there was so much of it, and the arch of her eyebrow or the feel of her heartbeat against Wray’s cheekbone, oh Sharon, oh god.
+Don’t think of Sharon, don’t think of the surf shifting a small boat beneath a palm tree where they’d sworn to retire, don’t think of her hands and her eyes and she had played the flute and Wray had played the oboe, oh god, don’t think of the flute and don’t think of the fine, breakable texture of her hair and the curls it would make and how there was so much of it, and the arch of her foot, so elegant, or the feel of her heartbeat against Wray’s cheekbone, oh Sharon, oh god.
 Sharon.

 “Excuse me,” she says again.